iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 1. Provision an Amazon Web Services (AWS) EC2 instance
 1. Train the model
-1. Save the model and its metrics to a GitHub repository and/or DVC remote
+1. Save the model and its metrics to a GitHub repository
 1. Terminate the AWS EC2 instance

+In a follow-up post we will expand upon this by using DVC to designate a remote storage for our resulting models.
+But let's focus on CML first!

 All files needed for this guide can be found in
 [this repository](https://github.com/iterative/example_model_export_cml).